Money and accountability

 Quote percentages only when the source defines the denominator.

-A public site should avoid fake pie charts.
+Avoid fake pie charts and loose percentages.
 Some percentages are safe to quote because Ofwat defines exactly what they measure.

 Useful bill-related percentages with caveats